olivermel/imcs-el6-rpm/README.md

 ## Dependencies

-The build process for the imcs rpm requires postgresql9.4-devel and postgresql9.4 (x86_64) packages.
+The build process for the imcs rpm requires postgresql9.4-devel and postgresql9.4 (x86_64) packages or higher.
+This particular build is done with postgresql95
 And the imcs package is intended for an x86_64 system.

 ## Installation